CarrKnight/freelunch/README.md

 ```

 If we look at performance<sup id="a1">[1](#f1)</sup> (which goes from 0,
-our point predictions are awful, to 1 point predictions are perfect) we
+our point predictions are awful, to 1, point predictions are perfect) we
-see that we do okay with `paramone` but `paramtwo`:
+see that we do okay with `paramone` but `paramtwo` predictions are
+simply useless:

 ``` r
 abc.cv$performance